Voting: not just pointless, but harmful!

 15. Ginsberg, B. (1986).
 The captive public: How mass opinion promotes state power.
 See pages 24-30, which detail how the masses who had previously feared and hated the state come to see it as their servant.
 This development in turn strengthened the state such that it can now effectively disregard the wishes of citizens.

 16. United States federal executive departments. (n.d.).
-Retrieved October 11, 2016, from link.
+Retrieved October 11, 2016.
 The US executive branch employs 3 million soldiers and 1.2 million functionaries.

 17. T., W. (1935, October).
 "Revolutionary Parliamentarism".
 International Council Correspondence, 1(12).